 - You are able to accurately predict your annual medical expenditures in advance.
 If you can reliably plan for medical expenses in a given year, an FSA may be a better option for you.

 In most cases, you cannot have both an FSA and an HSA, so it is important to make a well-researched choice of savings vehicle.
 Both FSAs and HSAs offer significant benefits when used correctly, and both should be considered during your open enrollment elections.

 1 Medical expenses are defined as the costs of diagnosis, cure, mitigation, treatment, or prevention of disease.
 The IRS has complete guidance on what constitutes a qualified medical expense.

-This article is prepared by Pekin Singer Strauss Asset Management (“Pekin Singer”) for informational purposes only and is not intended as an offer or solicitation for business.
+This article is prepared by Pekin Hardy Strauss Wealth Management (“Pekin Hardy”) for informational purposes only and is not intended as an offer or solicitation for business.
 The information and data in this article does not constitute legal, tax, accounting, investment or other professional advice.
 The views expressed are those of the author(s) as of the date of publication of this report, and are subject to change at any time due to changes in market or economic conditions.
-Pekin Singer cannot assure that the strategies discussed herein will outperform any other investment strategy in the future, there are no assurances that any predicted results will actually occur.
+Pekin Hardy cannot assure that the strategies discussed herein will outperform any other investment strategy in the future, there are no assurances that any predicted results will actually occur.